DOCUMENT TSC-2026/B23 · BLOG POST 23 · ECOSYSTEM STRATEGY · REV. 02

 Building a Sidekick app extension requires defining what data your app exposes, what actions a merchant can invoke, and how your app responds to queries from Shopify's AI layer.
 The developer preview launched in Winter '26 and the program is in active expansion.
 Built for Shopify certification is expected to incorporate Sidekick extension support in future criteria updates.

 The January 2026 Partner Program Agreement update was written specifically to accommodate this.
 The expanded definitions around "agentic commerce" are the contractual framework for what Sidekick extensions formalize technically.
-Shopify built the legal and commercial infrastructure before the developer tooling was fully ready — which is typical of how they move when they're serious about something.
+The UCP vs ACP breakdown maps how that protocol layer affects both app builders and merchants.
+Shopify built the legal and commercial infrastructure before the developer tooling was fully ready, which is typical of how they move when they're serious about something.

 My read: this matters more than any A/B test you're running this quarter.
 The App Store ranking algorithm will evolve, but the core dynamic of merchants finding apps through keyword search in a directory has been stable for a decade.
 Sidekick is the first genuine disruption to that discovery model.
 Apps that are present in Sidekick conversations when merchants start relying on those conversations for decisions will have a sustained advantage over apps that built great directory listings but missed the new surface.